 - The increasing focus of the U.S. Equal Employment Opportunity Commission on high-stakes, big-impact litigation

-- A continuing rising tide of Wage & Hour cases
+- A continuing rising tide of Wage & Hour class actions and collective actions

 1:00 p.m. to 2:00 p.m.
 Eastern Time